chrisoconnell/CaoHtmlTable/README.md

 Example &mdash; Table with header row
 -------------------------------------
-1. Define table rows as an associative array.
+1. Define table rows as an array of associative arrays.

     ```php
     $rows = array(